Distributional Random Forests: Heterogeneity Adjustment and Multivariate Distributional Regression: Applications and Numerical Experiments

 The problem of nonparametric confounding adjustment is hard; not only can the marginal distributions of $Y$ and $\bold{W}$ be affected by $\bold{X}$, thus inducing spurious associations due to confounding, but the way how $\bold{W}$ affects $Y$ can itself depend on $\bold{X}$, i.e.\ the treatment effect might be heterogeneous.
 The total causal effect can be computed by using the adjustment formula \citep{pearl2009causality}:

-However, implementing do-calculus for finite samples and potentially non-discrete data might not be straightforward and comes with certain difficulties.
-The standard approach would be to estimate the conditional mean $\E[Y\mid \bold{W}\myeq\bold{w}, \bold{X}\myeq\bold{x}]$ nonparametrically by regressing $Y$ on $(\bold{X}, \bold{W})$ with some method of choice and to average out the estimates over different $\bold{x}$ sampled from the observed distribution of $\bold{X}$.
-Using DRF for this is not necessary, but has an advantage that one can easily estimate the full interventional distribution $\P(Y\mid do(\bold{W}\myeq\bold{w}))$ and not only the interventional mean.
+In general, implementing do-calculus for finite samples and potentially non-discrete data might not be straightforward and comes with certain difficulties.
+In this case, the standard approach would be to estimate the conditional mean $\E[Y\mid \bold{W}\myeq\bold{w}, \bold{X}\myeq\bold{x}]$ nonparametrically by regressing $Y$ on $(\bold{X}, \bold{W})$ with some method of choice and to average out the estimates over different $\bold{x}$ sampled from the observed distribution of $\bold{X}$.
+Using DRF for this approach is not necessary, but has an advantage that one can easily estimate the full interventional distribution $\P(Y\mid do(\bold{W}\myeq\bold{w}))$ and not only the interventional mean $\E[Y\mid do(\bold{W}\myeq\bold{w})]$.